SAROS-Initiative/SAROS-II/README.md

-# SAROS-I
+# SAROS-II

-Software for SAROS-I launch(es).
-Class B payloads are the only class of payloads in use for SAROS-I.
+Software for SAROS-II boards.
+Only class B payloads are supported.

 ## Usage
 The following are pre-requisites for making this source code functional on the flight boards.